-This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of McLean Hospital and Massachusetts General Hospital.
-McLean Hospital is accredited by ACCME to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education.
+CME credit is not being offered for this activity.

 The following planners and/or their spouse/partner have reported no relevant financial relationship with a commercial interest.